1997 Brazilian Grand Prix

 The 1997 Brazilian Grand Prix was a Formula One motor race held at Autódromo José Carlos Pace near Interlagos, Brazil on 30 March 1997.
 It was the second race of the 1997 Formula One season.
 The 72-lap race was won by Williams driver Jacques Villeneuve after he started from pole position.
 Gerhard Berger finished second for the Benetton team and Prost driver Olivier Panis was third.

 Summary

-Pre-race
+Lola withdrawal

-Having failed to qualify for the previous race in Australia, things went from bad to worse for Lola as the Huntingdon-based based team arrived in Brazil still not having received any money from title sponsor MasterCard.
+Having failed to qualify for the previous race in Australia, things went from bad to worse for Lola as the Huntingdon-based team arrived in Brazil still not having received any money from title sponsor MasterCard.
 Already several million dollars in debt, the team returned to base without completing a lap of the circuit.
+As a result of this Lola's driver Ricardo Rosset was unable to compete at his home Grand Prix.
 A few days later, the team officially withdrew from the championship.

 Qualifying

 Jacques Villeneuve took his third consecutive, and his career fifth, pole position after a 1:16.004, over half a second faster than Michael Schumacher in second.
 Gerhard Berger and Mika Häkkinen completed the second row.